tkhduracell/garmin-grafana/README.md

 ## Export Data to CSV files

 This project provides additional utilities to export the data as CSV for external analysis or AI integration.
-After the export, you can use the CSV files to feed into ChatGPT (If you are not in EU, your data will be used for training) or any locally hosted LLM chat interface with [Openweb-UI](https://github.com/open-webui/open-webui) to get insights from your long term health data.
+After the export, you can use the CSV files to feed into ChatGPT (If you are not in EU, your data will be used for training) or any locally hosted LLM chat interface with [Openweb-UI](https://github.com/open-webui/open-webui) or [anythingllm](https://anythingllm.com/) (Which natively supports RAG based document ingestion and available as Windows application) to get insights from your long term health data.
 If you turn on chat history, you may be able to get more insightful recommendations over time.

 There are two ways to export the data into CSV files.